-If your first tread steps down from the deck you must extend the rim joist to create a solid surface below the deck rim to attach to.
+If your first tread steps down from the deck, you must extend the rim joist to create a solid surface below the deck rim to attach it to.
 You should attach 2x6 or 2x8 support framing under the rim flush to the bottom of the stringer.

 Install a piece of blocking below the rim joist to extend the attachment surface for your stairs stringers.

 Measure down from the top of the deck and mark the top of your stair stringers with a level.
-Example: Because each stair will be 6-3/8" finished height we will measure down 7-3/8" to compensate for the missing stair tread.
+For example, if each stair will be 6 3/8" finished height, we will measure down 7 3/8" to compensate for the missing stair tread.

-Bend your Simpson Strong Tie LSCZ stair stringer connectors to the correct angle.
+Bend your stair stringer connectors to the correct angle.
 Hold the connector under the stringer and raise the stringer to the proper height.
-Then mark the height of the connector.
+Then, mark the height of the connector.
 Repeat for each stringer attachment.
-Use 10d - 1.5" hot dipped galvanized nails.
+Use 10d - 1.5" hot-dipped galvanized nails.